kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-This approach assumes that you instrumented your application using a library like the [prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), having a port in your workload exposed serving a typical Prometheus metrics endpoint.

 The agent is configured with a generic scrape configuration, which uses annotations to specify the endpoints to scrape in the cluster.
-Having the annotations in place is everything you need for metrics ingestion to start automatically.
+You only need to have the annotations in place for metrics ingestion to start automatically.

-Put the following annotations either to a service that resolves your metrics port, or directly to the pod:
+Put the following annotations either to a service that resolves your metrics port, or directly to the Pod:

 ```yaml
 prometheus.io/scrape: "true"   # mandatory to enable automatic scraping